Site-Fan/Site-Fan.github.io/content/friends/_index.md

 <!-- Greetings to friend No. <span style="display:inline-block;"> <img border="0" src="http://cc.amazingcounters.com/counter.php?i=3303276&c=9910141" alt="AmazingCounters.com"> </span>  who has visited this page! -->

-A lot of my friends have been asking me to write about them.[^1] So, here is a page dedicated to my friends, listed in an order mixing randomness and anti-chonology.
+A lot of my friends have been asking me to write about them.[^1] So, here is a page dedicated to my friends, listed in an order mixing randomness and anti-chronology.

 ### Friends@Undergraduate